PseudoDevs/IamGhost/bbmd10.md

-Last updated: 2024-04-08 11:33:32
+Last updated: 2024-04-08 11:34:05
-Random Quote: You want to dismantle an empire?
-Divide it! - Guillermo Gonzalez Calderoni
+Random Quote: I buried an axe so deep into Willem's skull, they had to bury him with it.  -  Yoren of the Knight's Watch